Prices of imported Japanese vehicles increased

-The Vehicle Importers Association of Sri Lanka says prices of vehicles imported from Japan have been increased.
+The prices of vehicles imported from Japan have been increased, the Vehicle Importers Association of Sri Lanka said.

 Chairman of the Association Ranjith Peiris said the prices were raised due to an increase in the value of the Japanese Yen.